ademilter/bricklayer/README.md

   - Firefox 43.0.4
   - Chrome 49

-Please add more and open a pull request if you tested successfully on more browsers.
+Please add more and open a pull request if you tested successfully on other browsers.

 ## License